trfylh/teenvote/README.md

 **NO ONLINE APPLICATION**

-Find your representative [HERE](http://act.commoncause.org/site/PageServer?pagename=sunlight_advocacy_list_page) and call to tell them that Arkansas should have one!
+Call your representative [HERE](http://act.commoncause.org/site/PageServer?pagename=sunlight_advocacy_list_page) to tell them that Arkansas should have one!

 <details>
 <summary><b>Are you 17?</b></summary>